isha-arora/Life-Expectancy-Prediction-ML/README.md

 The main objective of this project is to determine the life expectancy of a population in a particular country.
-The output will be continuous values and determining the most important features and same using them to train our linear regression model and binary classification
+The output will be the classification of 2 values, and determining the most important features and same using them to train our linear regression model and binary classification
-I have used Python language to train and test the linear Regression Model.
+I have used Python language to train and test different Machine Learning Model.
 The Life Expectancy is divided into 2 categories: Above Average and Below Average.